 A deceased couple refuses to let go of their house, so when a family moves in, they turn to the Underworld to find a human exterminator to get the living out of their home.
 They hire Beetlejuice and it turns out they've opened up a can of worms-- the have no way to control him.
 This movie is spooky fun and it's stylistically magical.

 Some people like to watch spooky movies around Halloween, and some people just take every opportunity to see Patrick Swayze being a total dream boat.
 For those in the latter camp, you can use this movie to pretend like you are in the former camp.
-Best known for its iconic romantic-pottery-wheel scene, this movie is about Swayze being in love with Demi Moore and getting offed because he discovered some dirty dealings going down at the financial firm where he works.
+Best known for its iconic romantic-pottery-wheel scene (which has spawned endless parodies), this movie is about Swayze being in love with Demi Moore and getting offed because he discovered some dirty dealings going down at the financial firm where he works.
 He starts bugging a medium played by Whoopi Goldberg to help him get back to Demi only to discover she's in grave danger because the guy who killed him thinks she might know about his crimes too-- so now he's gotta save her from beyond the grave.
 It's mostly a romance movie, but since it's also about a ghost, you can tell yourself that you are watching this movie more because it's the Halloween season, and less because Swayze is a babe.

 The Nightmare Before Christmas